cholley639/fantasy-sailing/README.md

 * Techscore homepage - https://scores.collegesailing.org/

 ## Parsing and Reading Data
-Parsing is going to be really annoying because each regatta page has a unique link name.
+Each regatta page has a unique link name which will make full automation difficult.
 For example the Co-ed Showcase regatta has name "/coed-showcase/".
 The Captain Hurst has the name "/captain-hurst-bowl/", the Danmark Trophy is "/danmark/", etc.

 Thinking we might have to input a schedule ahead of time, and guess the names of the regatta pages, or update them each week.
+Might be able to pull from icsa website.